 Side Effects of the treatment

 I will start by saying that I shaved my mustache.
 Yes!
 You read it right, I did just this month.
-I have hair all over my body now.
+All my hair are growing fast all over my body now.
 I can see hair growing in the part of my forehead, back, and legs.
 Ha!
 Even inside my nose.
 Last month, I noticed that my inside my nose gets kind of itchy.
 Then, I realized about my hair so I bought this tiny scissors to trim my hair under the nose.
 These are the effects of the hair growth medications that I am taking as it affects all the hair in my body.

 I can’t really confirm if my weight gain is another side effect.
-I brought it up to my doctor but he just told me it’s because I eat a lot and not about the drugs.
-Ahah!
+When I brought it up to my doctor, he just told me it’s because I eat a lot and not about the drugs.
+Ha!

 I can feel things that I can’t really explain I know is happening inside my body.
 That is why I really can’t wait to be off of these drugs.
 I hope my hair will be fine in the coming months so it will be over.